 2.2.1 As summarised above, the UK Government has set out clear policies on control of EMF exposures in general.
 NPS EN-5 (Ref.1) gives clear guidance on the EMF requirements of all electricity infrastructure projects.
-The relevant paragraphs are summarised in Error!
-Reference source not found., with a reference to where they are covered in this Report, and a summary of the conclusion.
+The relevant paragraphs are summarised in Table 1, with a reference to where they are covered in this Report, and a summary of the conclusion.